Life with Father (TV series): Production

-The half-hour show premiered on the CBS television network on November 22, 1953.
-It was broadcast live from CBS Television City studios in Hollywood.
+The pilot was filmed in New York starring Dennis King and Martha Scott but CBS television decided to relocate the show to Hollywood and recast the leads.
+The half-hour show premiered on CBS on November 22, 1953.
+It was broadcast live from CBS Television City studios.
 The producer was Fletcher Markle, who produced the Studio One live anthology series.
 Katherine B. Day, widow of Clarence Day, was editorial advisor, as were Howard Lindsay and Russel Crouse, authors of the Broadway production.
 Ames and Tuttle were selected as the leads after 100 auditions and 30 on-camera tests, and 200 auditions were conducted to select the supporting cast.
 Pat Hitchcock, daughter of the director Alfred Hitchcock, appeared in the premiere as Nora, the maid; Dorothy Bernard recreated her Broadway performance as Margaret, the family cook.